 To participate in the scheme, transport operators must conform with the requirements specified within Part B of the Notice that will be published on the National Heavy Vehicle Regulator website.

-Find out more details on the scheme by downloading a copy of the Port Botany Container Movement Efficiency Scheme document.
+Find out more details on the scheme by downloading a copy of the RIM Port Botany Container Movement Efficiency Scheme (NSW) document.

-Participation in the Road Infrastructure Management (RIM) application, which is administered through TCA as part of the National Telematics Framework, is one of these requirements.
+Participation in the RIM application, which is administered through TCA as part of the National Telematics Framework, is one of these requirements.
 RIM is a Level 1 Assurance application.

 To offer services for this scheme, an application service provider must be registered by TCA to offer RIM services.
 A telematics device or similar can be used in the scheme.